Click here to return to the main page

 When using the same notation, it seems that a contradiction arises: Cantor showed that the predicates are not enumerable, while Gödel say they are.
 However, they are not talking exactly about the same thing: Gödel does not refer to an unqualified predicate, but to a „Klassenzeichen“, which Davis (1965) translates as a “class-expression”, that is, to a formalized predicate.
 Formalized predicates are predicates, and formalized predicates can be enumerated.
 These two resolve the conundrum.
 Note that formalized predicates are those that can be expressed in the formal system, which is an ad hoc and very peculiar language.

-Gödel had to invent a complete language to prove his incompleteness theorem.
+Gödel had to invent a complete language in order to prove his incompleteness theorem.
 It was an ad hoc and very peculiar language, and Turing clarified many details, as Gödel himself acknowledged, as related by Davis (1982), pages 12–13.

 Nevertheless, Gödel was not convinced by the available evidence, and remained unwilling to endorse the equivalence of effective calculability, either with recursiveness or with λ-definablity.
 He insisted (as Church later reported to Kleene) that it was “thoroughly unsatisfactory” to define the effectively calculable functions to be some particular class without first showing that “the generally accepted properties” of the notion of effective calculability necessarily lead to this class.
 As we shall see, it was not until Turing's work became known that Gödel was willing to concede that this difficulty had been overcome.